Shorts on Construction Sites

 Is the risk of skin damage on site that high?

-HSE guidance on dermatitis at work indg233
+shorts on construction sites - HSE guidance on dermatitis at work indg233

 The risk is there, so the risk must be managed.
 Although it is unpopular, so was wearing hard hats but now it is the norm.
 As mentioned before, the Tops On campaign to reduce the instances of skin cancer has shown results.
 It is a fact that there are less instances of skin cancer on site.